-How to strip wallpaper and prepare walls before wallpapering
+How to strip wallpaper and prepare walls for wallpapering

 How to strip wallpaper and prepare walls before wallpapering.
 This is not exactly a pleasant job, but when it is all over, it can be very satisfying to look back at the transformation!